henritaing/matignon-interpreters/project_state.md

 # 12.06.2026

-- Finally cropped everything!!!
+- Finally cropped everything!!! -> I thought I did, but actually many files were corrupted and some were incomplete due to the interruption of the script to charge the latop.
+After checking each video length and name, had to delete a few and now recropping them...
 - Currently working on building the interpreter gallery, more difficult than what I expected.
 I found myself hesitating multiple times with the hairstyle and clothes change.

 Next steps:
+- Finish cropping
 - Finish building the gallery in data/Interpreter_gallery

-Mental state: Feeling like I'm making progress
+Mental state: Feeling like I'm making progress, but realizing that some videos were cut short or corrupted, urgh